-- Amendments to IAS 7 Statement of Cash Flows and IFRS 7 Financial Instruments: Disclosures: Supplier Finance Arrangements (Issued on 25 May 2023) (effective for annual periods beginning on or after 1 January 2024). - Amendments to IAS 21 The Effects of Changes in Foreign Exchange Rates: Lack of Exchangeability (issued on 15 August 2023) (effective for annual periods beginning on or after 1 January 2025). - Amendments to IFRS 10 Consolidated Financial Statements and IAS 28 Investments in Associates and Joint Ventures: Sale or Contribution of Assets between an Investor and its Associate or Joint Venture (effective date postponed indefinitely).
+- Annual Improvements Volume 11 (issued on 18 July 2024) (effective for annual periods beginning on or after 1 January 2026) - Amendments to the Classification and Measurement of Financial Instruments (Amendments to IFRS 9 and IFRS 7) (issued on 30 May 2024) (effective for annual periods beginning on or after 1 January 2026). - IFRS 9 Financial Instruments and IFRS 7 Financial instruments: Disclosures (Amendments): Contracts referencing nature-dependent electricity (issued on 18 December 2024) (effective for annual periods beginning on or after 1 January 2026). - Amendments to IFRS 10 Consolidated Financial Statements and IAS 28 Investments in Associates and Joint Ventures: Sale or Contribution of Assets between an Investor and its Associate or Joint Venture (effective date postponed indefinitely).